-2. Express multicultural competency by the PAL facilitator in PAL activities.
-A. PAL facilitator understands his/her own culture.
-B. Understands culture as a set of overlapping and sometimes conflicting sets of identities.
-C. Improves active listening skills and is sensitive for the impact of culture on the communication process.
-D. Employs a wide variety of culturally sensitive activities.
-Employs a wide variety of culturally-sensitive activities within the PAL sessions.
+- A. PAL facilitator understands his/her own culture. - B. Understands culture as a set of overlapping and sometimes conflicting sets of identities. - C. Improves active listening skills and is sensitive for the impact of culture on the communication process. - D. Employs a wide variety of culturally-sensitive activities within the PAL sessions.